ruiconti/reflex/README.md

 # Reflex, a tiny React

 For learning purposes, I challenged myself to write a working React version with its minimal functionalities.
-It isn't necessarily an inspiration of the current state of affairs used in React.
+It wasn't an inspiration/copy of the current algorithms and decisions that are used in production React.
+Modus-operandi is: map API surface and behavior, implement myself here, and later contrast with production React's implementations.
+The idea is to slowly converge to those, as mistakes are made.

+## Features

 Current state of affairs it supports: